sintaxi/thug/README.md

 ### `in` filters

 `in` filters are ran when the `set` and `valid` functions are first called.
-This is useful when black-listing or white-listing properties on the record before running the `validations` are ran.
+This is useful when black-listing or white-listing properties on the record before the `validations` are ran.

 ### `before` filters

 `before` filters are called immediately prior to `validations` being called but after the `read` function is called in the cases where there is and `identifier` passed in.
 This is were you will do most of your heavy lifting in constructing your object data before going to the store such as setting a timestamp, generating a uuid or creating a hash based on a password.

 ### `after` filters

 `after` filters are ran immediately after `validations` are ran but still before the `write` function is called.
 This is the last opportunity to clean the data up before storing the record.
 For example, you may want to delete a naked password.

 ### `out` filters

 `out` filters are ran immediately after the `write` function is ran.
 This is your opportunity to clean the data up before returning to the client.

+## Validations

+A validation is a function that takes the arguments `field`, `record`, `errors`, `callback`.

+    var noBob = function(field, record, errors, callback){
+      if(record[field] === "Bob") errors.push("cannot be Bob")
+      next()
+    }

+To use this validation, add to the field you would like to validate on.

+    var store = new Thug({
+      validations:{
+        name: [noBob]
+      }
+    })

+Now if we were to attempt to set an object in the store that has a name of "Bob".
+We will get an error object back and the object will not be saved.

+    store.set({ name: "Bob" }, function(errors, record){
+      console.log(errors)
+    })

+The errors object will look like this...

+    {
+      messages: ["name cannot be Bob"],
+      details: {
+        name: ["cannot be Bob"]
+      }
+    }

 ## API